 Rent a car and take the coastal route, stopping along the way to enjoy the views of the sea or relax on one of the many undeveloped beaches along the way.
 We’re sharing a few of our favorite spots along the southern riviera so you can enjoy the best of the best beaches during your trip to Turkey!

-Full of hotels, shops, restaurants, and bars, it is the hip happening place to be in the evenings as the heat of the day finds most people lounging by their hotel pool or hanging out at one of the many beaches nearby.
+Full of hotels, shops, restaurants, and bars, it is the hip-happening place to be in the evenings when the temperatures cool off.
+The heat of the day finds most people lounging by their hotel pool or hanging out at one of the many beaches nearby.
 If you’re not in the mood for a beach day, head to the pier and jump on one of the many tour boats that depart throughout the day!

 For a truly secluded beach on Turkey’s southern riviera, continue west and you’ll happen upon a backpackers haven where you can even rent treehouse-style bungalows.
-The quaint towns of Çıralı and the neighboring Olympos are most certainly tourist destinations but offer a quieter, more relaxing experience than Kemer.
-True there are plenty of restaurants and shops in both towns but you won’t find lounge chairs covering every square inch of sand.
+The quaint towns of Çıralı and the neighboring Olympos are most certainly tourist destinations.
+They offer a quieter, more relaxing experience than Kemer.
+True, there are plenty of restaurants and shops in both towns, but you won’t find lounge chairs covering every square inch of sand.